Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming

 In this work, we further push this line of research and study stochastic FOMs for LP.
-In contrast to deterministic first-order methods, the basic operation per iteration in stochastic FOMs is a vector operation.
+In contrast to deterministic first-order methods~\cite{applegate2021practical}, the basic operation per iteration in stochastic FOMs is a vector operation.
 Such operation is very cheap in general and is a common practice for modern machine learning applications.
 As a drawback, the number of iterations of stochastic algorithms to obtain an approximate solution is typically higher than its deterministic counterpart.

 Due to such a fundamental distinction, Nesterov~\cite{nesterov2013gradient} formally defines methods that require matrix factorization (or matrix inversion) as handling \emph{medium-scale} problems, methods that require matrix vector multiplication as handling \emph{large-scale} problems, and methods that require vector operations as handling \emph{huge-scale} problems.
 Based on this definition, in the context of LP, the simplex method and interior point method are classified as handling medium-scale problems (this definition perhaps belie the practical efficiency of the two methods, but it is a fact that it is challenging to further scale up them as mentioned above), deterministic FOMs~\cite{applegate2021practical,lin2021admm} are classified as handling large-scale problems, and in the paper we instead look at huge-scale problems.